davidhassell/cmip7repack/README.md

 OPTIONS
        -h     Display this help and exit.

+       -v     Verbose mode.
+Print extra information.

-       -v     Print version number and exit.
+       -V     Print version number and exit.

 EXIT STATUS
-       0      All input files meet the CMIP7 repacking requirements
+       0      All input files meet the CMIP7 internal packing requirements.

-       1      At  least  one  input file does not meet the CMIP7 repacking re‐ quirements.
+       1      At least one input file does not meet the CMIP7 internal  packing requirements.
 All files were checked.

        2      An incorrect command-line option.